8mecem8/Vanilla-Js-Movie-info-V1/README.md

 # Vanilla Javascript Movie Info Webb Application V1

-In this project I wanted focus on only Frontend Design rather than Functionality, Simplying fetching data from a Movie database api and rendering info using Html, CSS and Javascript
+In this version of the project I wanted focus on only Frontend Design rather than Functionality, Simplying fetching data from a Movie database api and rendering info using Html, CSS and Javascript

+In Future versions I will be adding more libraries to make desing and functionality better, I will add some simple, small animations to make the user experience more dynamic